AlgoSandbox/AlgoSandbox/lib/algo-sandbox/adapters/sorting/sorting-state-to-color/index.md

 # Sorting state to color

-Utility adapter which produces colors for bar chart colors from an input array of sorting states.
+Maps the input array of sorting states into an array of bar chart colors.

+Used with sorting algorithms and the bar chart visualizer to visualize the current state of the array.